17th to 29th of April 2018

 Read more about Williams practice here

-All events take place at The Harris Museum and Art Gallery harrismuseum.org.uk
+All events took place at The Harris Museum and Art Gallery harrismuseum.org.uk